ArminJo/ServoEasing/README.md

 - [C functions on Github](https://github.com/warrenm/AHEasing/blob/master/AHEasing/easing.c)
 - [Interactive cubic-bezier](http://cubic-bezier.com)

-# Internals
-Internally only microseconds (or units (= 4.88 us) if using PCA9685 expander) and not degree are used to speed up things.
-Other expander or libraries can therefore easily be added.<br/>
-On **AVR** Timer1 is used for the Arduino Servo library.
-To have non blocking easing functions its unused **Channel B** is used to generate an interrupt 100 us before the end of the 20 ms Arduino Servo refresh period.
-This interrupt then updates all servo values for the next refresh period.

 # Modifying library properties
 To access the Arduino library files from a sketch, you have to first use `Sketch/Show Sketch Folder (Ctrl+K)` in the Arduino IDE.<br/>
 Then navigate to the parallel `libraries` folder and select the library you want to access.<br/>